What is Turnitin ?

 The Harvard (AGPS) and Footnoting (Oxford) manual recommends that you use single quotation marks around any direct quote that you use in your essay.
 However the Turnitin services recognises only the text enclosed in Double Quotation marks as a direct quote .
 Therefore, if you have the opportunity to use Turnitin, all direct quotes should be enclosed in double quotation marks.

-Identifiable Information Remember to remove your name and student number from your submission.
-Also be careful not to include any instruction provided to you by your lecturer as this may match against text contained in other student papers.
+Assessment Information Remember to be careful not to include any instruction provided to you by your lecturer as this may match against text contained in other student papers.